Anarchic Agreements: A Field Guide to Collective Organizing

 About the Authors

-Alex Prichard teaches International Relations at the University of Exeter (UK).
-He has published widely on international political thought of Pierre-Joseph Proudhon, most recently a new translation of his 1861 work War and Peace.
-He is also the author of the new edition of the Oxford University Press’s Anarchism: A Very Short Introduction.
+Alex Prichard teaches international relations at the University of Exeter, UK.
+He has published widely on the international political thought of Pierre-Joseph Proudhon, most recently a new translation of his 1861 work War and Peace.
+He is also the author of the new edition of Anarchism: A Very Short Introduction (Oxford University Press).

 Seeds for Change is a workers' co-op of experienced campaigners and co-operators.
 It offers training, facilitation, online resources and other support for campaigns, community groups, and co-operatives.
 It provides free-to-use resources on campaigning, facilitation, and workshops.
-They are the author of A Consensus Handbook: Co-operative decision-making for activists, co-ops and communities.
+Its members authored A Consensus Handbook: Co-operative Decision-Making for Activists, Co-ops and Communities.

 - New Products